luizbills/font4x6/README.md

 - https://github.com/dhepper/font8x8
 - https://alasseearfalas.itch.io/another-tiny-pixel-font-mono-3x5

+## Projects using this font

+https://github.com/litecanvas/plugin-pixel-font - a plugin to display retro pixel fonts in the Litecanvas engine.

 ## LICENSE

 This repository is (un)licensed under [Public Domain](LICENSE), so take it and do whatever you want with it.
 Credits are not required but much appreciated.